Integral trees with given nullity: Reduced trees

 \section{Reduced trees}

+In this section we introduce `reduced trees' and derive some properties of their spectrum.
+We shall use these properties in the next section to prove our finiteness result.

-We denote the path graph of order $n$ by $P_n$.
-For a vertex $v$ of a tree $T$, we say that there are {\sl $k$ pendant $P_2$} at $v$ if $T-v$ has $k$ components $P_2$.
-A tree $T$ is called {\sl reduced} if it has no pendant $P_2$ at each vertex.
-We denote the multiplicity of $\lambda$ as an eigenvalue of a graph $G$ by $\text{{\sl mult}}\,(G; \lambda)$.
+We denote the multiplicity of $\lambda$ as an eigenvalue of a graph $G$ by ${\rm mult}(G; \lambda)$.
 We also denote the number of eigenvalues of $G$ in the interval $(-1, 1)$ by $m(G)$.
-We first state the following well known fact.
+Write $P_n$ for the path graph of order $n$.
+For a vertex $v$ of a graph $G$, we say that there are {\sl $k$ pendant $P_2$ at $v$} if removing $v$ from $G$ increases the number of $P_2$ components by $k$.
+A graph $G$ is called {\sl reduced} if there exists at most one pendant $P_2$ at each vertex of $G$.

+The following folklore fact, which is stated in \cite[p.
+49]{crs} as an exercise, shows that the reduced graph obtained from a graph $G$ by removing some pendant $P_2$ has the same nullity as $G$.